Lawn Aeration

 Improve soil health, boost root growth, and achieve a lush, thriving lawn by giving it the airflow it needs

-Helps with Air, Water, and Root Growth
+Aeration Helps with Air, Water, and Root Growth

 Aeration Relieves Soil Compaction, Improves Airflow, Enhances Water Absorption, Boosts Nutrient Uptake, Reduces Thatch Build-Up, and Encourages Resilient Grass

-How Much Does Aeration Cost?
+How Much Does a Lawn Aeration Service Cost?

-Lawn Aeration FAQ's
+Lawn Aeration Service FAQ's

-What is the Difference Between De-Thatching a Lawn and Aeration?
+What is the Difference Between De-Thatching and a Lawn Aeration?

 Thatching or dethatching a lawn involves using a machine called a power rake to physically remove organic matter that is not decomposing properly.
 This organic matter includes old grass clippings, tree leaves, and other materials that are not decaying effectively.
 The buildup of this organic matter is known as thatch, which typically accumulates in lawns with poor maintenance practices, such as improper watering, incorrect mowing, and the use of chemical fertilizers and weed controls.
 When a lawn lacks beneficial microbial activity, organic matter can accumulate, leading to thatch problems.

-On the other hand, lawn aeration uses a different type of machine that removes plugs of soil, alleviating soil compaction.
+On the other hand, a lawn aeration service uses a different type of machine that removes plugs of soil, alleviating soil compaction.
 This process allows nutrients, water, and air to penetrate the soil.
 Air is essential for the survival and growth of beneficial microbes and bacteria.
 Maintaining a healthy, living soil with these beneficial organisms can help prevent the need for power raking or dethatching.

-Additional FAQ's - Core Aeration
+Additional FAQ's - Core Aeration Service

 Hitting a sprinkler head during aeration is unlikely; however, we cannot guarantee the safety of any unmarked heads.
 Please mark any sprinkler head that is located more than 6 inches from the edge of the lawn.
 If an unmarked sprinkler head that is more than 6 inches from the perimeter is hit and damaged by the aerator, we will not repair it.
 While we can repair unmarked damaged sprinkler heads, this service will incur an additional charge.